 But there is still a lot of work to do.
 The next board meeting will take place on the 2nd to 4th September and we need board members to clearly commit that the new strategy will encourage GPE partner countries to work towards allocating at least 10% of their domestic education budgets towards ECE.

 About the Board and their positions.

 In March 2020, Theirworld’s Global Youth Ambassadors wrote to every member of the GPE board to ask for their support for this campaign.
-You can see how board members responded to the letter and whether they will be supporting the 10% call to action.
+We then followed up with a new letter in August 2020.
+You can see how board members responded and whether they will be supporting the 10% call to action.